Peregrine Worsthorne: Later life and career

-In 2004 he released a book called In Defence of Aristocracy.
+In 2004, he released a book called In Defence of Aristocracy.
 In a speech at the Athenaeum Club on 19 June 2006, titled "Liberalism failed to set us free.
 Indeed, it enslaved us", he criticised liberalism and aspects of meritocracy; as well as the "liberal triumphalism" of the "West's victory in the Cold War left liberalism as the only ism still backed by a world superpower".
 In the 2000s he regularly contributed book reviews to the New Statesman, and was still a subscriber to the magazine in the 2010s.
-He told Jason Cowley of the New Statesman in a 2016 interview: "I've always thought the English aristocracy so marvellous compared to other ruling classes.
+He told Jason Cowley of the New Statesman in a 2016 interview that "I've always thought the English aristocracy so marvellous compared to other ruling classes.
 It seemed to me that we had got a ruling class of such extraordinary historical excellence, which is rooted in England almost since the Norman Conquest."

-In his Athenaeum Club speech in 2006 he noted the emergence of David Cameron in a positive light, seeing in him "the return of the English gentleman."
-By December 2013, having met Cameron only once, he was more sceptical: "Cameron fits into that gentlemanly tradition but he's very embarrassed and awkward about it."
-Bruce Anderson observed of Worsthorne, "my dear friend and master", on his 90th birthday in December 2013: "Throughout his career, Perry defended conventions, while also defying them."
+In his Athenaeum Club speech in 2006 he noted the emergence of David Cameron in a positive light, seeing in him "the return of the English gentleman".
+By December 2013, having met Cameron only once, he was more sceptical, "Cameron fits into that gentlemanly tradition but he's very embarrassed and awkward about it".
+Bruce Anderson observed of Worsthorne, "my dear friend and master", on his 90th birthday in December 2013, "Throughout his career, Perry defended conventions, while also defying them".

 Private life and death

-Worsthorne married Claudie Bertrande Baynham (née de Colasse) in 1950, with whom he had a daughter (Dominique) and stepson (David Anthony Lloyd Baynham).
+In 1950, Worsthorne married Claudie Bertrande Baynham (née de Colasse), with whom he had a daughter (Dominique) and stepson (David Anthony Lloyd Baynham).
 Claudie died in 1990.
-In 1991 he married the architectural writer Lucinda Lambton.
+In 1991, Worsthorne married the architectural writer Lucinda Lambton.
 A portrait of the couple, by Denis Waugh, is in the collection of the National Portrait Gallery, London.
-As of 2013, the couple lived in Buckinghamshire.
+The couple lived in Hedgerley, Buckinghamshire.
 Worsthorne publicly advocated for Lambton and her sisters to inherit properties and fortunes from their father.

-Worsthorne died on 4 October 2020 at the age of 96.
+Worsthorne died at home on 4 October 2020, at the age of 96.